Links on this page may earn us a commission.

 Reef was founded in the early 1990s by two Argentinian brothers with a single goal: celebrating beach culture!
 Reef has grown tremendously as a brand since then, has become one of the best sandal brands in the world.
 While their flip-flops, slides, and strappy sandals may be their flagship designs, Reef has a lot more to offer as well!

-The Voyage Lux Sandal by Reef features a soft, full-grain leather upper and footbed and come with that already broken in feel.
+The Voyage Lux Sandal by Reef features a soft, full-grain leather upper and footbed and comes with that already broken-in feel.
 The classic toe-strap design is perfect for casual beachwear or more out-and-about scenarios.
 The molded footbed makes this design more accomodating to longer wear, and the waterproofing ensures the material will last longer than one might expect.

 Cushion Sage SE

 This Women’s Cushion Sage SE by Reef is a casual beach shoe is designed for an active lifestyle at the beach.
 It’s cool, breathable, and classy.
 The suede material makes it more of a terra-bound design; not particularly fit for water hopping.
 The complex cork footbed, adjustable heel strap, and patterned bottom make this shoe a one-of-a-kind design.
 Perfect for hanging out with friends, chilling at beach bars, or even strolling into the club.

 The Fanning Sandal With Bottle Opening by Reef includes, as the name implies, a built-in bottle opener on the bottom.
 No review of Reef footwear would be complete without mention of this iconic design.
 In retrospect—it seems so obvious to include a bottle opener on the bottom of one’s shoe.
 Since Reef first introduced this design feature it’s popped up on nearly every other piece of beach clothing possible.
 When a bottle opener doesn’t work well, companies will just attach one with a string.